gracicot/gracicot.github.io/_posts/2017-09-13-concept-model-part1.md

 Also, our example still forced any `task` to have dynamic allocations for the type erased model.
 I'll also cover a strategy to overcome this and do polymorphism on the stack using Concept-Model.

 I welcome any comments and criticism.
 If I can make this post better or less confusing, give me some feedback and I'll do my best to incorporate it in this post, or the next parts.
-If you're interested in more content, or you have any questions, simply post in the reddit discussion, and I'll gladly answer!
+If you're interested in more content, or you have any questions, found an error, simply post in the [reddit discussion](https://www.reddit.com/r/cpp/comments/709ttn/conceptmodel_idiom_part_one_a_new_look_at/), and I'll gladly answer!